tgenaitay/fml-miniprogram/Readme.md

 **Further suggestions:**

-- [WXML / HTML differences](https://github.com/apelegri/wechat-miniprogram-whitebook#wxml---html-whats-the-deal) you need to know.
+- [WXML / HTML differences](https://github.com/apelegri/wechat-miniprogram-wiki#wxml---html-whats-the-deal) you need to know.
-- [FML cards](http://www.fmylife.com/) are ugly: you can surely do better.
+- [FML cards](http://www.fmylife.com/) are ugly: you can surely do better!

 ## 4. Leancloud DB

 The goal here is to **fetch the data** from Leancloud.
-You will need to build a new DB, named **FML-MP DB**, and use it to inject content into the cards you created ;)
+You will need to use a shared cloud DB, named **FML-miniprogram**, and use it to inject content into the cards you created ;)

 **Specs**

 - Sign up to [Leancloud](leancloud.cn).
 It's free.
-- Create your FML DB within Leancloud.
+- Don't forget to verify your email address.
+- Send your username to a teacher: you will be added to the *wagon-alumni* team and will then get access to the **FML-miniprogram** app on Leancloud
 - Setup Leancloud in your MP.
+[Read this](https://github.com/apelegri/wechat-miniprogram-wiki#2-install-and-initialize-leancloud).
-- Fetch data from Leancloud (FML) and bind data in your cards.
+- Fetch data from the shared DB (**FML-miniprogram**) and bind data in your cards.

-Here is a [tutorial](https://github.com/apelegri/wechat-miniprogram-whitebook#leancloud-db) that **should be helpful.**
+Here is a [tutorial](https://github.com/apelegri/wechat-miniprogram-wiki#leancloud-db) that **should be helpful.**

 **Further resources:**